Child and Family Studies BA

 Other course specific tests:

-Applicants must also be engaged in relevant work (paid or voluntary) with a minimum 4 hours contact each week.
+Applicants must also be engaged in relevant work (paid or voluntary) with a minimum of 4 hours of contact each week.

 Access to HE Diploma

-60 credits overall, with 45 grades credits at Level 3 of which 30 must be at Merit and 15 at Pass.
+Complete 60 credits with 45 credits at Level 3, of which 30 must be at Merit or above and 15 at Pass

 Tuition fees for UK undergraduate students starting in 2022/23